Nick Folk

-Nicholas Alexander Folk (born November 5, 1984) is an American football placekicker for the New England Patriots of the National Football League (NFL).
-He played college football at Arizona, where he received first-team All-Pac-10 honors, and was selected by the Dallas Cowboys in the sixth round of the 2007 NFL Draft.
-During his three seasons with the Cowboys, Folk was named to the Pro Bowl as a rookie.
-He played his next seven seasons as a member of the New York Jets, becoming the franchise's second-leading scorer.
-Following an unsuccessful stint on the Tampa Bay Buccaneers, Folk spent a year away from football before pursuing a comeback in 2019 with the Arizona Hotshots of the Alliance of American Football (AAF).
-Folk returned to the NFL the same year as a member of the Patriots and led the league in scoring during the 2021 season.
+Nicholas Alexander Folk (born November 5, 1984) is an American professional football placekicker for the New York Jets of the National Football League (NFL).
+He played college football for the Arizona Wildcats, earning first-team All-Pac-10 honors, and was selected by the Dallas Cowboys of the National Football League (NFL) in the sixth round of the 2007 NFL draft.
+During his three seasons with the Cowboys, Folk received Pro Bowl honors as a rookie.
+Folk played his next seven seasons for the Jets, becoming the franchise's second-leading all-time scorer.

+Following an unsuccessful stint on the Tampa Bay Buccaneers in 2017, Folk spent a year away from football before pursuing a comeback in 2019 with the Arizona Hotshots of the Alliance of American Football (AAF).
+He returned to the NFL later that year as a member of the New England Patriots and co-led the league in scoring in 2021.
+After four seasons in New England, Folk spent two seasons with the Tennessee Titans.
+Folk rejoined the Jets in 2025.

-Early years
+Early life

-Folk was born in Los Angeles, California, he played high school football at Notre Dame High School, Sherman Oaks, California, where as a senior, he was named "All-CIF" as a punter and second-team as a placekicker.
+Folk was raised in Los Angeles, California, he played high school football at Notre Dame High School, Sherman Oaks, California, where as a senior, he was named "All-CIF" as a punter and second-team as a placekicker.
 Folk was also captain of the soccer team and earned All-CIF Division, all-league, and All-Valley honors.